LED High Bay Light Used in Automobile Field Testing

 LED Linear Explosion Proof Lights from SEEKINGLED.
 LU Series Flame Proof lights ATEX-certified explosion proof LED linear lighting for Zone 2 gas and Zone 22 dust areas, IP69K, IK10, long lifetime and flexible power options.

-View detailsexplosion proof light fixtures engineered for Zone 1 & 2 hazardous areas.
-ATEX & IECEx certified, energy-efficient, durable and built for oil, gas and chemical safety by SEEKINGLED.
+View detailsex proof led lights engineered for Zone 1 & 2 hazardous areas.
+ATEX & IECEx certified, energy-efficient and built for oil, gas and chemical safety by SEEKINGLED.

 View details